grantcary/Launchdeck/README.md

 5. Test button function by left clicking the desired button
 6. Start Launchpad Midi input by pressing "Start"
 7. Stop Midi input by pressing "Stop"

+### To use the Virtual Midi passthrough:
+1. On your DAW of choice, select midi input 'Launchdeck:RtMidi virtual output'
+2. Click the blue button on the upper right corner
+3. Press "Start"
+* *you can't use default midi functions while passthrough mode is in use and viceversa*

 - *keyboard shortcut example: "command", "control + s", "left", "up", "command + space"*
 - *hover over the button to check its assignment (tooltip)*